Performance¶

 Process forking with Symfony¶

 The recommended way to completely avoid "memory leaks" in PHP in the first place is to use processes.
-For console scripts this is typically done using process forking which is quite easily achievable with Symfony.
+For console scripts this is typically done using process forking which is achievable with Symfony.

-The things you will need to do:
+The things you need to do:

 -